Back to Blog

 Material Quantity Calculations

 A steeper pitch increases the actual roof surface area compared to the footprint area.
 A 12:12 pitch roof has about 41% more surface area than a flat footprint of the same dimensions.
 Without accurate pitch data, material estimates will be wrong.
+See how to calculate roof squares using pitch factors.

 Waste Factor